16 October 2018

 East-German postcard by VEB Progress Filmvertrieb, Berlin, no. 3181, 1968.
 Photo: DEFA / Pathenheimer.
 Publicity still for Spur des Falken/Trail of the Falcon (Gottfried Kolditz, 1968).

-A revisionist Western
+A revisionist western

 In 1966, Hannjo Hasse appeared in Die Söhne der großen Bärin/The Sons of Great Bear (Josef Mach, 1966), starring the Yugoslav actor Gojko Mitić in the leading role of Tokei-ihto.
-The picture is a revisionist Western, pioneering the genre of the Ostern (Eastern), and emphases on the positive portrayal of Native Americans, while presenting the Whites as antagonists.
+The picture is a revisionist Western, pioneering the genre of the Ostern (Eastern), and emphasises the positive portrayal of Native Americans, while presenting the Whites as antagonists.
 It is one of the most successful films produced by the DEFA studio.

-Renate Seydel, who interviewed Hasse in 1966, commented that he was the most perennial villain in the actors' ensemble of DEFA and Deutscher Fernsehfunk.
+Renate Seydel, who interviewed Hasse in 1966, commented that he was the most perennial villain in the actor's ensemble of DEFA and Deutscher Fernsehfunk.
 The favourable reception of The Sons of Great Bear surpassed by far what DEFA directors had anticipated.
-This paved the way for a dozen Easterns featuring Indians as the heroes, often portrayed by Mitić and this series became the studio's best known and most successful film series.
+This paved the way for a dozen Easterns featuring Indians as the heroes, often portrayed by Mitić.
+This series became the studio's best-known and most successful film series.
+Hasse appeared in five Easterns, including Spur des Falken/Trail of the Falcon (Gottfried Kolditz, 1968) and Tödlicher Irrtum/Fatal Error (Konrad Petzold, 1970) with Armin Müller-Stahl.

-In addition to those entertainment films, he also portrayed historical antagonists in several bleaker pictures dealing with the recent past, like Adolf Eichmann in the film Lebende Ware/Living Cargo (Wolfgang Luderer, 1966) - based on the blood for goods affair, and as Reynhard Heydrich in the Czech-Russian war thriller Sokolovo (Otakar Vávra, 1975).
-Hasse told Seydel that he considered those roles as having educational value, in order to "demonstrate the full horror of Fascism" to younger viewers.
+Hasse is also remembered for depicting SD Colonel von Dietrich in the Yugoslav partisan film Valter brani Sarajevo/Walter Defends Sarajevo (Hajrudin Krvavac, 1971).
+In addition to those entertainment films, he also portrayed historical antagonists in several bleaker pictures dealing with the recent past, like Adolf Eichmann in the film Lebende Ware/Living Cargo (Wolfgang Luderer, 1966) - based on the Blood for Goods affair and as Reinhard Heydrich in the Czech-Russian war thriller Sokolovo (Otakar Vávra, 1975).
+Hasse told Seydel that he considered those roles as having educational value, to "demonstrate the full horror of Fascism" to younger viewers.

 In 1971, Hasse was awarded the Art Prize of the German Democratic Republic.
 He also dubbed many films and was the German voice for Philippe Noiret, Pierre Brasseur and Yves Montand.

 His later films include the Polish historical film Kopernik/Copernicus (Ewa Petelska, Czesław Petelski, 1973), the fairytale film Wer reißt denn gleich vorm Teufel aus/The Devil's Three Golden Hairs (Egon Schlegel, 1977) and the comedy Einfach Blumen aufs Dach/Simply flowers at the roof (Roland Oehme, 1979).
+His final bigger role was in the TV comedy Es war so nett in unserem Quartett/It was so fine in our quartet (Robert Trösch 1983).
+Hannjo Hasse died in Falkensee in the GDR in 1983 and is buried in the Südwestkirchhof Stahnsdorf.
+He was 61.

 Hannjo Hasse